wtbarnes/loops-workshop-2017-talk/loops-workshop-2017-talk/presentation.md

 ---

-# Experiment Details
+# Model Setup

 * Follow approach of [Warren et al. (2012)][warren_systematic_2012]
 * Use AR NOAA 1109 (#9 in Table 1) from 29 September 2010
 * Model 10<sup>3</sup> individual fieldlines with two-fluid EBTEL model for ≈2&times;10<sup>4</sup> s
-* Each individual strand evolves indpendently according to EBTEL model
+* Each individual strand evolves independently according to EBTEL model
 * Calculate emission from *all* ions in the CHIANTI database (AIA)
 * Synthesize *wavelength-resolved* intensity for 22 transitions (EIS)
 * Repeat for four different average waiting times, $$ t_N=250,750,2500,5000\,\,\mathrm{s}$$